The natural history of HIV without ART

 There are two main phases of HIV infection.

-- Primary infection covers the first six months after infection.
-It is also called “acute” or “early” infection.
+1. Primary infection covers the first six months after infection.
+It is also called early infection.
+Acute infection refers to the first few months.

 Viral load and CD4 changes